Zkraemer/PWSH/README.md

-# PWSH
+# PWSH 5.1
-Scripts for powershell
+Scripts for PowerShell version 5.1